 Just yesterday I heard yet another story of a business executive who mistakenly authorized a large payment to what he thought was a legitimate vendor.
 It wasn’t until a month later, when the real vendor called about the late payment, that he realized he was the victim of a spear-phishing scam.

-Spear phishers use “social engineering” to get to know your business and the companies with whom you do business.
-Then, they cleverly disguise an email pretending to be one of your trusted vendors asking for payment or banking information.
+Using a technique called “social engineering” they will cleverly disguise an email pretending to be one of your trusted vendors asking for payment or banking information.